chilledbeer/ijp-jacop-b-claude/README.md

 The GUI modifications were generated with the assistance of Claude.
 Since I have limited programming experience, I have not extensively validated the implementation.
 If you plan to use this version for quantitative analyses, I recommend comparing its results with those obtained using the official **ijp-jacop-b** plugin to ensure consistency.

 This version is intended solely as a usability improvement for users working with smaller displays.

+I wish there were sliders to adjust threshold like those in JACoP too..